Google

 You can purchase pre-made traps at the garden store but it’s cheaper to make your own.

-If you have any of those nasty plastic disposable cups, simply cut the bottom of them and put them in your vegetable patch.
+If you have any of those nasty plastic disposable cups, simply cut the bottom off them and half-bury them in your vegetable patch.
 Or use anything else of a similar shape.
 Fill these traps with beer.
-As the slugs crawl up the traps they will fall into the beer and drown.
+They are attracted to the yeast.
+Grape juice also works for this.
+After the slugs crawl up the traps they will fall into the beer and drown.
+Then you discard the dead snails, and re-bait.

 4. Manual Removal